Victor-Basil/Quiz-App/README.md

 This is A simple console-based quiz application built with Python.

-     Features
-- Multiple choice questions
-- Score tracking
-- Simple text-based interface
-- Easy to add new questions
+The app features Multiple choice questions, tracking scores with a simple text based interface.
+You  Can also add new questions if you want and it's really simple to do.

 ## Requirements
 - Python 3.x installed